ans-group/docs.ukfast.co.uk/source/domains/domains/faqs/how-do-i-add-my-domain-into-myukfast.md

 To add a domain to your MyUKFast account you can use the import domain function in [Domains > Import a Domain](https://my.ukfast.co.uk/domains/import.php).

-This will add it to our system, however, to manage the domain you must first :doc:`transfer it to us</domains/domains/transferin>`.
+This will add it to our system, however, to manage the domain you must first [transfer it to us](/domains/domains/transferin).